andycroll/andycroll.com/_posts/2018/2018-04-15-stop-robots-crawlers-triggering-errors-rails.md

 ## Instead of…

-...getting a bunch of unhelpful, distracting noise in your monitoring setup, or errors in your logs, when Google (or another web crawler) hits deleted public pages…
+…getting a bunch of unhelpful, distracting noise in your monitoring setup, or errors in your logs, when Google (or another web crawler) hits deleted public pages…

-### Or...
+### Or…

-...naively swallowing all your 404 errors.
+…naively swallowing all your 404 errors.

 ```ruby
 class ApplicationController < ActionController::Base